Here are the details for our upcoming contest, which we announced last week!

 3. For the purpose of this contest, here's how we'll define a sentence in your manuscript: when a period, exclamation point, or question mark appears, that signifies the end of a sentence.
 Period.
 (See what we did there?)

-The winner of this contest will have their choice of a 30-minute phone call with one of the following authors: Martina Boone, author of the Heirs of Watson Island trilogy; Sarah Glenn Marsh, author of the forthcoming Fear the Drowning Deep; or, a 15-minute phone call with our agent judge!
+*Choice of a 30-minute phone call with one of the following authors: Martina Boone, author of the Heirs of Watson Island trilogy; Sarah Glenn Marsh, author of the forthcoming Fear the Drowning Deep; or, a 30-minute phone call with our agent judge!
 During this call, you can discuss your work or book ideas, any questions you have about querying and submission, or anything about writing in general--it's up to you!

 Now that all those fun things are out of the way...we're thrilled to introduce you to our agent judge for this contest:

-Good luck to all who choose to enter the contest next Thursday, February 4th!
+Good luck to all who choose to enter next Thursday, April 7th!